Rosalind Franklin (rover)

 Rosalind Franklin, previously known as the ExoMars rover, is a planned European robotic Mars rover, part of the international astrobiology programme ExoMars led by the European Space Agency (ESA).
 The rover is named after Rosalind Franklin, a British chemist and DNA research pioneer.
 Rosalind Franklin will be the first Mars rover to drill into a depth of up to two metres below the planet's surface.
 The rover was designed to search for biomolecules or biosignatures from past life.
 Its core task is to determine whether life ever existed on Mars, or still does today.
-As of 2025, Rosalind Franklin is expected to launch in 2028.
-The rover, together with the Airbus-built Landing Platform, will travel to Mars inside the Descent Module, connected to the Carrier Module.
+As of 2026, Rosalind Franklin is expected to launch in 2028 on a Falcon Heavy rocket.
+The rover, together with the Airbus-built landing platform EDLM, will travel to Mars inside the Descent Module, connected to the Carrier Module.

-Background

-As of 2016, the mission was scheduled to launch in July 2020 in cooperation with the Russian Roscosmos, and was later postponed to 2022.
-The Russian invasion of Ukraine has caused a delay of the programme, as the member states of the ESA voted to suspend the joint mission with Russia.
-In July 2022, ESA terminated its cooperation on the project with Russia.
-As of May 2022, the launch of the rover was not expected to occur before 2028 due to the need for a new non-Russian landing platform.
-In 2024, the project received additional funding to restart and complete the mission.
-The award went to Thales Alenia Space and launch was scheduled for 2028.
-ESA also signed an agreement with NASA to procure a US launch vehicle for the mission.
 The Trace Gas Orbiter (TGO), launched in 2016, will operate as the data-relay satellite of Rosalind Franklin.

 History

-Design

-The rover was originally proposed in 2001 as part of ESA's Aurora Programme.
-In 2009, it was proposed to be launched together with NASA's MAX-C rover.
-However, MAX-C was cancelled in April 2011 due to budget cuts.
-The Rosalind Franklin rover is an autonomous six-wheeled vehicle with mass approximately 300 kg, about 60% more than NASA's 2004 Mars Exploration Rovers Spirit and Opportunity, but about one third that of NASA's two most recent rovers: Curiosity rover, launched in 2011, and Perseverance rover, launched in 2020.
-ESA returned to this original rover design after NASA descoped its involvement in a joint rover mission.
-The rover will carry a 2 m sub-surface sampling drill and Analytical Laboratory Drawer (ALD), supporting the nine science instruments.
+Overview

+In mid-2010s, the mission was scheduled to launch in early 2020s in cooperation with the Russian Roscosmos.
+The Russian invasion of Ukraine in 2022 caused a delay of the programme, as the member states of ESA voted to terminate the cooperation.
+In 2024, the project received additional funding to restart and complete the mission with launch scheduled for 2028 using a NASA-procured US launch vehicle and a new European landing platform.
+The landing is expected in 2030.

+Origins

+The rover was proposed in 2001 as part of ESA's Aurora Programme based on the astrobiology community's advice published in a 1999 document called the "Red Book".
+It was originally conceived as a 120 kg rover with a 10 kg science payload, launched in 2009 by a Soyuz-2-1b rocket from Kourou.
+The Ariane 5 and Proton rockets were also considered after the project was broadened in scope in mid-2000s.

+In 2009, ESA reached an agreement with NASA to launch the mission in 2018 together with NASA's MAX-C rover using a US launch vehicle of the Atlas family.
+However, MAX-C was cancelled in April 2011 due to budget cuts in the US.
+At that time, the European rover was envisioned as weighing 270 kg and carrying a 14.4 kg science payload.